monk-afk/filterplus/README.md

   - Hyperlinks, emails, phone numbers
 - Non-intrusive pre-filter string sanitizing.
   - If not censored, message is delivered as-is.
-- Simply API callback for external mods.
+- Simple API callback for external mods.

 **Plus**

-- Chat flair with supported external mods
 - Message highlighting for players mentioned by name
 - Proximity messaging with players within 100 nodes
 - Stop unwanted messages by blocking them
 - Moderate players arguing by blocking each other
 - Moderate spammers by chat timeout
 - Toggle public chat, and still accept direct messages
+- Optional nametag flair from external mods

 ___